MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 	liebe dein bruder deinenn hund
 	 Deine Touchter liebt meinen Sohn

-**Es system** ( es - it is,  es - it)
+**Es system** - es or es ist ( es - it is,  es - it)
 1. **"Es ist" (It is):**
     - Used when you want to explicitly say "it is" followed by a specific adjective or description.
         - Ex: "Es ist kalt" (It is cold).
 2. **"Es" (It):**
     - Used as a pronoun for a general or unspecified subject.
     - Also used as a placeholder subject in sentences where the real subject is delayed or less important.
-        - Ex: Oh nein, es schneit sehr stark - Oh no, it is snowing very heavily.
-	        The use of "es" helps to convey the idea that an unspecified "it" (the weather) is causing the snowfall.
+		+ Example: "Es schneit stark."
+The verb "schneit" already implies the action of snowing, so you don't need the auxiliary verb "ist" in this context.

 #### Excercise Zwei Flugtickets, bitte
 + Flughafen - airport